axcore/unilib/README.md

 - **deco_snow_flower_frozen**, **deco_snow_plant_shrub_frozen** packages: the flowers cannot yet be spawned in place of ordinary snow, due to engine limitations
 - The wielded light effect does not work underwater, either in unilib or in the original mod's code
 - **misc_butterfly** package: butterflies do not spawn at the same rate as they do in minetest_game for unknown reasons (but fireflies behave as expected)
-- Expansion packs such as [unitest](https://github.com/axcore/unilib) generate warnings in Minetest's debug.txt file; I haven't found a workaround for it yet
+- **FIXED** Expansion packs such as [unitest](https://github.com/axcore/unilib) generate warnings in Minetest's debug.txt file
+- Leaf decay does not work reliably for trees, when natural slopes are enabled (in settings)

 # 7 Credits